 The third argument is that Ukraine needs money now, and the West is allocating less and less.

 Supporting Ukraine costs tens of billions a year.
-And if Europe managed to overcome political differences within the EU and approved the aid budget, then the second key sponsor of the Ukrainian resistance - the United States - suspended allocations at the end of 2023.
+And while Europe managed to overcome political differences within the EU and approved the aid budget, the second key sponsor of the Ukrainian resistance—the United States—suspended allocations at the end of 2023.

 The leader of the presidential race, Donald Trump, is threatening not to allocate a single penny to Ukraine if he wins the elections in November.